haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 - [[Shop UI]] + [[Items and the shop]]

 ## Low priority
-- Convert OnHitEffect to a vector of enums (this will allow splitting and adding more effects easily, as well as connecting related fields)
 - [[Bevy 0.9]]
 - [[Rewards]]
 - [[Resources between rounds]]